 Associate Professor and Director of the Centre for Irish Studies.
 Author of Irony and Identity in Modern Irish Drama (2006) and editor of J.M.
-Synge, Hrdina západu: Dramata a próza (an annotated edition of Synge’s work in Czech translation, 2006), Global Ireland: Irish Literatures in the New Millennium (with Clare Wallace, 2006), Time Refigured: Myths, Foundation Texts and Imagined Communities (with Martin Procházka, 2005), Petr Škrabánek, A Night Joyce of a Thousand Tiers (with Louis Armand, 2002), and of two thematic journal issues, Samuel Beckett: Textual Genesis and Reception (with Louis Armand, 2007) and From Brooke to Black Pastoral: Six Studies in Irish Literature and Culture (2001).
+Synge, Hrdina západu: Dramata a próza (an annotated edition of Synge’s work in Czech translation, 2006), ’Tis to Create and in Creating Live.
+Essays in Honour of Martin Procházka (with Mirka Horová, 2013), Prague English Studies and the Transformation of Philologies (with Martin Procházka, 2012), Global Ireland: Irish Literatures in the New Millennium (with Clare Wallace, 2006), Time Refigured: Myths, Foundation Texts and Imagined Communities (with Martin Procházka, 2005), Petr Škrabánek, A Night Joyce of a Thousand Tiers (with Louis Armand, 2002), and of three thematic journal issues, Neglected Irish Fiction (with Neil Murphy and Keith Hopper, 2012), Samuel Beckett: Textual Genesis and Reception (with Louis Armand, 2007) and From Brooke to Black Pastoral: Six Studies in Irish Literature and Culture (2001).
 His work on Irish drama and fiction has appeared in a number of essay collections and academic journals in Ireland, U.K., Hungary, Scandinavia, and the Czech Republic.
-His published and/or staged translations include plays by Brian Friel, Martin McDonagh and J.M Synge, and Flann O’Brien’s novel The Third Policeman.
+His published and/or staged translations include plays by Brian Friel, Martin McDonagh, Enda Walsh and J.M Synge, and Flann O’Brien’s novel The Third Policeman.
 He is co-editor of the international academic journal Litteraria Pragensia.
 Studies in Literature and Culture.
-He is a Representative for Europe on the Executive of the International Association for the Study of Irish Literatures (IASIL) and its bibliographer for the Czech Republic, member of the Steering Committee of the European Federation of Associations and Centres of Irish Studies (EFACIS), member of the Executive Committee of the Irish Society for Theatre Research (ISTR), committee member of the Irish Forum – Florence 2005 and co-editor of its Report (2006), member of the Czech Association for the Study of English (CZASE), and the German Society for the Study of Contemporary Drama in English (CDE).
+Ondřej Pilný is Vice-Chairperson for Europe of the International Association for the Study of Irish Literatures (IASIL) and its bibliographer for the Czech Republic, Vice-President of the European Federation of Associations and Centres of Irish Studies (EFACIS), member of the Executive Committee of the Irish Society for Theatre Research (ISTR), committee member of the Irish Forum – Florence 2005 and co-editor of its Report (2006), member of the Czech Association for the Study of English (CZASE), and the German Society for the Study of Contemporary Drama in English (CDE).

 Ondřej Pilný welcomes thesis proposals in the following areas: